ekosh02/axios-handler/README.md

 # axios-handler

-axios-handler is a hook that makes it easier and more convenient to work with axios library when executing queries.
+axios-handler is a React/React Native hook that makes it easier and more convenient to work with axios library when executing queries.

 ## Installation